aminya/AcuteGit/README.md

 For github desktop documentation refer to: https://help.github.com/en/desktop/getting-started-with-github-desktop

-# Best practice to use Gitub for me:
+# Best practice to use Github for me:
 This way you don't need to merge conflicts of pull requests and all that.

 * Check out to master